HamzaZaidiX/Disney-plus-Clone/README.md

 - **Firebase** 🔥 Authentication (Login/Signup)

+# Licence

+MIT LICENCE
+Read `Licence` document for more details

 # Bye! 👋

 HOPE U LIKE THIS PROJECT PLEASE!
 IF YOU ARE USING THIS CODE PLEASE GIVE **HAMZA ZAIDI** SOME CREDITS BY LIKE & GIVE A HEART!!! 😃👍💛